Home

 Reviews

-“Heartbreaking and poignant with a touching, positive conclusion . . .
-A haunting work of historical fiction” -Kirkus Reviews
+“Heartbreaking & poignant with a positive conclusion . . .
+A haunting work of historical fiction” —Kirkus Reviews

 “Devorah’s narration alternates between flashbacks to life in the sisters’ Polish village of Domachevo and their later experiences as orphans, and both tales are equally touching and engrossing; her observations of the way black South Africans are accorded underclass status within their own country leads to provocative comparisons with her own sudden class reversal as a member of a relatively privileged white community.” -Bulletin of the Center for Children’s Books

 “A simply written, but extremely powerful, novel . . .
-Linda Press Wulf displays great skill in her poignant handling of one of the darkest periods of 20th century history.
-The two sisters at the heart of her story are drawn with remarkable sympathy and understanding . . .
-[A] very impressive achievement, one which succeeds in conveying to young readers some notion of the depths of evil to which humanity can sink, but at the same time demonstrating to them the strengths of resilience, tolerance and love.” -Robert Dunbar, Children’s Book Reviewer, The Irish Times
+Wulf displays great skill in her poignant handling of one of the darkest periods of 20th century history.
+[The sisters] are drawn with remarkable sympathy and understanding . . .
+[A] very impressive achievement . . . conveying to young readers some notion of the depths of evil to which humanity can sink, but at the same time demonstrating to them the strengths of resilience, tolerance & love.”—Robert Dunbar, The Irish Times